rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.7.1.txt

   (%APPDATA%\RabbitMQ\erl_crash.dump by default) when running as a Windows service
-- get the Windows service to use Erlang/OTP R12B-5 by default, since that's what we ship in the Windows bundle, rather than R11B-5.
+- get the Windows service to use Erlang/OTP R12B-5 by default, since that, rather than R11B-5, is what we ship in the Windows bundle
 - correct formatting of plug-in activation errors
 - make column order of 'rabbitmqctl list_bindings' match the documentation